-- Looking to buy somewhere to enjoy a more relaxed lifestyle, some sunshine and great food.
-This can be a holiday home, a permanent move or something in-between.
+- Looking to buy a holiday home – or move permanently – somewhere with a more relaxed lifestyle, some sunshine and great food.

-If you can’t find it on the website then get in contact and I’ll get back to you.
-And if I think it’s something that might be useful for other people I’ll add your question and my response to the website.
+If you can’t find what you’re looking for on the website then get in contact and I’ll get back to you.
+And if it’s something that might be useful for other people I’ll add your question and my response to the website.

 Don’t miss out.
-Join my mailing list below and keep up to date with what’s happening on the Costa Brava.
+Join the newsletter now and keep up to date with what’s happening on the Costa Brava.